22 ARC vs 223 Remington: New Hot Rod? Or Old Reliable?

 In fact, I think the 22 ARC is almost the perfect cartridge for coyote hunting.
 This is especially true for hunters pursuing coyotes at night with a thermal sight and/or in windy conditions.

-Obtaining an accurate range is very difficult at night, but the flat shooting and wind bucking characteristics of the round that significantly better than the 223 really come in handy under those conditions.
+Obtaining an accurate range is very difficult at night, but the flat shooting and wind bucking characteristics of the round that are significantly better than the 223 really come in handy under those conditions.
 Plus, the fact that it’s a low recoil cartridge designed for use in an AR-15 (instead of being primarily restricted to a bolt action like a 22-250) also facilitates rapid follow-up shots.

 Those characteristics make it easier to place shots more accurately on coyotes, but the 22 ARC is also more likely to anchor a coyote with even a less than perfect shot since it just hits with more authority and uses that devastating ELD-VT bullet.